 I've been saying it since I read the whitepaper: Bitcoin is the most important technological innovation since the Internet.
 Back then (in early 2011) it sounded crazy; today, lots of people say things like that.

-Although few would argue Bitcoin is more important than the Internet — a global, peer-to-peer currency wouldn't be possible without the global network, after all — many comparisons are merited.
+Although few would argue Bitcoin is more important than the Internet — a global, peer-to-peer currency wouldn't be possible without global communication, after all — many comparisons are merited.

-But the similarities between these two, disruptive technologies isn't my topic today; the fact that they're both flexible platforms for innovation has been widely discussed.
-My interest here is in a notable distinction.
+But the similarities between these two disruptive technologies isn't my focus today; the fact that they're both flexible platforms for innovation has been widely discussed.
+I'd like to point out a notable difference between the two.

 Internet as Spontaneous Order

 No one person, company, collective, or other organized group of human beings designed or created the Internet.
 Bitcoin, in contrast, was sprung on the world quite literally overnight, like a controversial new book, or the next iPhone.

 That's not to belittle the importance of the Internet, nor imply Bitcoin is a bigger ‘game-changer’.
 In fact, though the Internet's origins may be less exciting, it's probably a subject worthy of study — it might be the greatest example of spontaneous order, ever.